dominion-dev/dominion-ecs-java/README.md

 - :muscle: **_with SUPPORT_** : [join the Discord!](https://discord.gg/BHMz3axqUG) The server will support users and
   announce the availability of the new version.

-Dominion is still in early stages :baby_bottle:.
-The API is not yet complete and not fully implemented, but every part already built comes with unit tests and benchmarks.
-There are currently no releases yet and first release is scheduled for the first quarter of 2022.

 ## About Performance

 Designing a high-performance and high-concurrency Java library is ~~a piece of cake~~ quite a challenge as the execution